 I needed to push in just a little.
 I feel like I know the importance of content marketing, what I think we miss sometimes are the steps to understand and execute a strategy.
 So I asked Ashlie what is the first thing we need to think about when creating our content strategy?
 Turns out, she didn’t have a lot of time to talk, she is really busy!
 But she asked if she could write something and send it along, and now I am lucky enough to pass it along to you.

 So here is the gold, a few simple rules to creating your content strategy from Ashlie Cornelius.

 The first thing you need to think about is what is your purpose for putting out content?
-Some companies want to generate greater brand awareness, while others are looking to increase leads.
+Some companies want to generate greater brand awareness, while others are looking to increase leads, and some for affiliate marketing.
 Experts say not to put out more than 30% of content and social media posts that are

 “salesy”.
 When developing your purpose it’s important to have several goals to align your

 The second thing is researching and knowing your audience.
 Review the Google Analytics on

 your website and write content according to your most clicked pages when first starting out.

 Another good strategy is writing about trending topics either in your industry, or how they

 could relate to your industry.
 Being newsworthy is important when SEO and clicks are

 Develop Your Personas